pantheon-systems/documentation/source/content/wordpress-best-practices.md

 ## Disable WordPress Users Rest API

 The WordPress REST API is enabled for all users by default.
-To improve the security of a Wordpress site, you can disable the WordPress Rest API for anonymous requests.
-This action improves site safety and reduces instances of unexpected errors or compromised WordPress core functionalities.
+To improve the security of a Wordpress site, you can disable the WordPress Rest API for anonymous requests to avoid exposing admin users.
+This action improves site safety and reduces instances of unexpected errors that result in compromised WordPress core functionalities.

 The following script ensures that anonymous access to your site's REST API is disabled and that only authenticated requests will work: